 Your cat's tail is a great indicator of what kind of mood they’re in, so observing their tail talk can help you to understand them better.

-According to Bradshaw, “An upright tail is a greeting sign between cats and is probably the clearest way cats show their affection for us”.
-If your cat's tail is high in the air, that’s a good sign they’re feeling confident and content, while a tail curved like a question mark is an indicator your cat’s in a playful mood and ready to have some fun.
+According to Bradshaw (opens in new tab), “An upright tail is a greeting sign between cats and is probably the clearest way cats show their affection for us”.
+If your cat's tail is high in the air, that’s a good sign they’re feeling confident and content, while a tail curved like a question mark is an indicator your cat is in a playful mood and ready to have some fun.
 A swishing tail is a common sight when they’re playing with cat toys and shows intense concentration.

 And what if your cat’s tail is hanging low?
 That’s usually a sign of aggression, and you’ll often see this when your cat encounters another cat in its territory.
-If after sussing the cat out they puff up their tail, that’s an attempt to make themselves look bigger to ward off danger.
+If they puff up their tail, that’s an attempt to make themselves look bigger to ward off danger.

 While the tales your cat's tail tells are generally similar for most cats, it’s worth noting that some breeds, like Persians and Scottish Folds, naturally carry their tails low regardless of what mood they’re in.